 Chia Suan Chong considers how a range of assessment methods can help teachers better support students of differing abilities.
 She looks at the importance of integrative testing and self-assessment as tools to enable teachers and students to better understand their learning processes.

-There are lesson materials including a needs analysis and teacher’s notes at the bottom of the article as well as a link to a webinar in which Chia discusses these ideas at length.
+There are lesson materials including a needs analysis and teacher’s notes at the bottom of the article as well as a link to the webinar for Macmillan Education in which Chia discusses these ideas at length.

 Educators have noticed that after a break from their usual classes, whether because of a summer holiday or an imposed lockdown, students experience a slide in their ability.
 This slide is due to the regression and stagnation of student performance as their academic progress slows down during the break.